|Timothy Farrell, MD

 Q. Who was included in the vaccine trials?

-A. Currently, two vaccines have completed a phase 3 clinical trial (a late-stage trial to determine effectiveness and monitor adverse reactions in participants) and received FDA Emergency Use Authorization.
+A. Currently, three vaccines have completed a phase 3 clinical trial (a late-stage trial to determine effectiveness and monitor adverse reactions in participants) in the U.S. and received FDA Emergency Use Authorization.
+The FDA issues an emergency use authorization only if the benefits of a vaccine outweigh its risks.
+Under an emergency use authorization, vaccines are still considered investigational.
+As of August 2021, Pfizer-BioNTech vaccine has received full FDA authorization, so it is no longer considered investigational.

 According to the results published in The New England Journal of Medicine, people who received two doses of the Moderna vaccine, taken 28 days apart, reported no major side effects.
-The vaccine also proved to be 95 percent effective against COVID-19 after both doses are given.
 In people over 65 years of age, the Moderna COVID-19 vaccine was over 86 percent effective against COVID-19.
+(See the FDA’s Moderna fact sheet for recipients and caregivers here.)

 Q. How many shots do I need to get in order to be vaccinated?